-This is largely true with Village F. While there is no Village Center present, because of the area allocated for each village (roughly 1-3 square miles in size), all areas of the village are within 1-2 miles of a commercial area, In addition, there will be two commercial areas in the Village F (across West c.
-All Villages containing more than one neighborhood should contain a diversity of housing types to encourage citizens from a wide range of economic levels and age groups to live within its boundaries.
-This is accomplished by using the adjusted gross acreage approach, which is the gross acreage minus water bodies, wetland/conservation areas, and open space.

-Villages Parkway from CoolToday Park and in the southeastern corner of the village at the intersection of S. West Villages Parkway and Manasota Beach Road.
+This is largely true with Village G. While there is no Village Center present, because of the area allocated for each village (roughly 1-3 square miles in size) all areas of the village are within 1-2 miles of a commercial area.
+In addition, Village G has two commercial areas (a two-acre area adjacent to CoolToday Park and a larger area at the intersection of S. West Villages Parkway and Manasota Beach Road.